AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 which they came.
 (This wouldn’t be the case with straight linear interpolation, for example.)

-Additionally, since  has an old and new timelevel, the fill patch operation can interpolate to an intermediate time.
+Additionally, since StateData has an old and new timelevel, the fill patch operation can interpolate to an intermediate time.

 Examples